delfick/option_merge/docs/docs/api/merged_options.rst

               , get, source_for, values_for, as_dict, wrapped, values, keys, items
               , add_converter, install_converters

-    .. note:: the options into MergedOptions should be ignored and left to the internals of option_merge.
+    .. note:: When instantiating a MergedOptions directly, it's recommended the only option you specify is ``dont_prefix`` which is a list of types that you want to be treated as concrete values instead of being converted into a MergedOptions dictionary.

+      This is necessary for subtypes of dictionaries or anything that returns True from ``is_dict``.